upnplib/inspect_pthreadsWinLin/include/pthreads4w/README.md

-We need this directory to hold the header files from the built pthreads4w library.
+We need this directory on MS Windows to hold the header files from the built pthreads4w library.